Peter Hullermann

-Peter Hullermann (born 5 October 1947, in Gelsenkirchen) is a German Catholic priest who sexually abused several boys in the 1970s and 1980s.
+Peter Hullermann (born 5 October 1947, in Gelsenkirchen) is a German Catholic priest who sexually abused countless boys in the 1970s and 1980s.
 His case has attracted particular interest because of the alleged involvement of Cardinal Joseph Ratzinger, then serving as Archbishop of Munich and Freising.
 Ratzinger later became Pope Benedict XVI.

 Background

 In December 1977, Hullermann was assigned as a chaplain to St Andreas Church in Essen.
 In 1979, at a camp retreat, he forced an 11-year-old boy to perform oral sex on him.
 Three further allegations of abuse against minors were filed against him.
 In response, the priest supervising Hullermann informed the church authorities in Essen that he had made "indecent advances" towards children in the parish.